virtual-labs/exp-poisson-process-iiith/experiment/procedure.md

 1. **Start with a small value of \( n \)** — the distribution should resemble a Bernoulli/Binomial behavior.
 2. **Gradually increase \( n \)** while keeping \( λ \) fixed — observe how the distribution transforms into a **Poisson distribution**.
+3. **Observe the decrease in the error** of the two distributions as the value of n is increased.

 ---